Terms of service for PocketLaw

 We reserve the right to terminate or limit the Services if you:

-- Materially breach or otherwise violate these Terms or any other provisions set up by us;
+- Breach or otherwise violate these Terms or any other provisions set up by us;

 - Use the Functions in any way that does not comply with the intended purposes or is otherwise harmful for us or any third person; or

-- In our reasonable opinion, use the Functions in violation of any applicable law.
+- In our reasonable opinion, use the Functions in violation of any applicable law or regulation.

 Upon occurrence of any of these events, we may contact you and request that you remedy your breach of these Terms before terminating or limiting the Services.
-In the event that we terminate the Services for cause, you will pay any unpaid fees covering the remainder of the term of your subscription.
+In the event that we limit the Services for cause, you are still obligated to pay the applicable price for the Services regardless of such limitation.
+In the event that we terminate the Services for cause, you will pay any unpaid fees covering the remainder of the term of your Subscription Period.

 LIABILITY – YOUR ATTENTION IS PARTICULARLY DRAWN TO THIS SECTION.